andreas-kupries/aktive/doc/ref/sink_statistics.md

 Returns a 2-element list containing the min and max of the image, in this order.

 The results can be modified by setting lower and upper percentiles.

+This operator is __strict__ in its single input.
+The computed pixels are not materialized and just used for the for the calculation of the statistics.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|